oddjobz/make_me_static/readme.txt

 * https://mms-directory-2.madpenguin.uk
 * https://mms-directory-3.madpenguin.uk

 These in turn will refererence the crawler allocated to the site in question.
 Crawler URLs typically take the form https://mms-crawler-(n).madpenguin.uk.
-For on-premisis crawlers the url will also include a customer-id prefix, but will always end in ".madpenguin.uk".
+For on-premesis crawlers the url will also include a customer-id prefix, but will always end in ".madpenguin.uk".

-Note that this in an integrated solution, the 3rd party crawling service is owned and operated by the plugin authors on a combination of cloud hosted and on premisis equipment.
+Note that this in an integrated solution, the 3rd party crawling service is owned and operated by the plugin authors on a combination of cloud hosted and on premesis equipment.

 ### How Does it work?

 The Wordpress site is scanned by the MMS service under direction from the Wordpress plugin.
-This off-loads the scanning process to specialised software aims to minimise the loading on the Wordpress server while scans are in progress.
+This off-loads the scanning process to specialised software which aims to minimise the loading on the Wordpress server while scans are in progress.

 There are three types of scan that can be performed;